History of the New Zealand Wall of Death.

 Roy Mahon is shown riding the Wall of Death, circa 1947.

 He managed to obtain a 6.1-meter (20-foot) tall and 7.6-meter (25-foot) wide Wall of Death.
-He taught himself how to ride it, and perform with his brother "Huck" in the weekends.
+He taught himself how to ride it, and perform with his brother "Huck" (a pseudonym for other riders) in the weekends.

 It wasn't long before they debuted as the Mahon Bro's, the "Hell Riders".
 Their first official Wall of Death performance was at the Northland Exhibition, held in June 1947 at Whangarei.